Hello, Humblebrag: The Social Media Secret Top Brands Know

 These shareable social media campaigns generate tens of millions of views online, driven largely by higher share rates.
 For example, gaming giant Ubisoft’s 5-year recap campaign had 500% higher shares on Facebook and Twitter.

-Ubisoft recently launched their fifth Personalised Video campaign, designed specifically for sharing on social media.
+Ubisoft recently launched their fifth Personalized Video campaign, designed specifically for sharing on social media.

 Along with positive brand sentiment and awareness, these campaigns lead to measurable business impact like higher retention and revenue.
 For example, adidas increased sales nearly 12x with their campaign designed to celebrate Boston Marathon runners.

-On the nonprofit side, Plan Canada has launched 3 Personalised Videos for their donors to share on social highlighting the positive impact of their donation.
+On the nonprofit side, Plan Canada has launched 3 Personalized Videos for their donors to share on social highlighting the positive impact of their donation.

 The result of that is twofold: